dotnet/docs-aspire/docs/messaging/rabbitmq-client-component.md

 builder.AddRabbitMQ("messaging");
 ```

 You can then retrieve the `IConnection` instance using dependency injection.
-For example, to retrieve the connection from a Web API controller:
+For example, to retrieve the connection from an example service:

 ```csharp
 public class ExampleService(IConnection connection)